danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

 vault kv put kv/secret/config @data.json
 ```

 Update the template stanza in the jobspec to use the `range` action to iterate over each key/value pair in Vault.
-Since the value being read from Vault is a map, two variables `$key` and `$value` can be assigned with the result of each key/value pair, i.e. environment variable and its value:
+Since the value being read from Vault is a map, two variables `$key` and `$value` can be assigned with the result of each key/value pair, i.e. environment variable and its value.
+These then get written out with a literal equals sign `=` between them, with the value being piped through the `toJSON` function as explained previously:

 ```nomad
 job "example" {